teem2/dreemgldemo/DreemGL-Technical-Overview.md

 Drawing is the process of walking the scene graph and calling draw() on each node.
 Drawing is tied to the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) calls.

+### Classes containing the logic for Rendering and Drawing
 The source code dealing with rendering is mostly contained the following three files:
 [renderer.js](./core/renderer/renderer.js)
 [screen_gl.js](./core/renderer/screen_gl.js)